Casino HMM: Learning (parameter estimation)#

 key = jr.PRNGKey(0)

-em_params, log_probs = hmm.fit_em(em_params,
+em_params, log_probs = hmm.fit_em(init_params,

 batch_emissions,

-Compare the learning curves#
+Compare the learning algorithms#

 Important